thegreenwebfoundation/carbon-txt-validator/docs/plugins.md

+# Plugins

-# Bundled Plugins with the Carbon.txt Validator
+## Bundled Plugins with the Carbon.txt Validator

-The Carbon.txt Validator is designed to have its functionality [extended using its plugin system](extending_with_plugins).
+The Carbon.txt Validator is designed to have its functionality [extended using its plugin system](#extending-the-carbontxt-validator-with-plugins).

 In fact, some of the core functionality is implemented as plugins.